fourloops/autotranslate/README.md

 We will also use a translation API to fetch translations for the words that the user selects.

 We will use TDD throughout, using tape and Istanbul for the back-end, and Jasmine for the front-end.

+The project will also be delolyed to Heroku